siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 into a single structure, operational awareness attempts to form a coherent geometric representation.

-If the full set of distances can be embedded with low distortion into some
+If the full set of causal distances can be embedded with low distortion into some
-$D$-dimensional space, we say the subnodes appear $D$-dimensional.
+$D$-dimensional space, we say the events appear to be $D$-dimensional.
 If no low-distortion embedding exists, the notion of dimension breaks down.

 The same distance data may admit several embeddings.
 A configuration may fit a